SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 1. Defective
 2. Ok

-For training a classification model, the data is split into training and validation folders.
+For training a classification model, the data is split into train and validation folders.
 Both *train* and *validation* folders contain *def_front* and *ok_front* subfolders.

 * **train:** *def_front* has 3758 and *ok_front* has 2875 images
 * **validation:** *def_front* has 449 and *ok_front* has 258 images